-A Fund could lose money if the issuer or guarantor of a fixed income security (including a security purchased with securities lending collateral), or the counterparty to a derivatives contract, repurchase agreement or a loan of portfolio securities, or the issuer or guarantor of collateral, is unable or unwilling, or is perceived (whether by market participants, rating agencies, pricing services or otherwise) as unable or unwilling, to make timely principal and/or interest payments, or to otherwise honor its obligations.
+A Fund could lose money if the issuer or quarantor of a fixed income security (including a security purchased with securities lending collateral), or the counterparty to a derivatives contract, in the case of each Fund (except the PIMCO Ultra Short Government Active Exchange-Traded Fund and PIMCO Prime Limited Maturity Active Exchange-Traded Fund), or a repurchase agreement or a loan of portfolio securities, or the issuer or quarantor of collateral, is unable or unwilling, or is perceived (whether by market participants, rating agencies, pricing services or otherwise) as unable or unwilling, to make timely principal and/or interest payments, or to otherwise honor its obligations.
 The risk that such issuer, guarantor or counterparty is less willing or able to do so is heightened in market environments where interest rates are rising.
 The downgrade of the credit of a security or of the issuer of a security held by a Fund may decrease its value.
 Securities are subject to varying degrees of credit risk, which are often reflected in credit ratings.
-Measures such as average credit quality may not accurately reflect the true credit rating that suggests a certain credit quality, the Fund may in fact be subject to greater credit risk than the average would suggest.
+Measures such as average credit quality may not accurately reflect the true credit risk of a Fund.
+This is especially the case if the Fund consists of securities with widely varying credit ratings.
+Therefore, if a Fund has an average credit rating that suggests a certain credit quality, the Fund may in fact be subject to greater credit risk than the average would suggest.
 Credit risk is greater to the extent a Fund uses leverage or derivatives.
 Municipal bonds are subject to the risk that litigation, legislation or other political events, local business or economic conditions, or the bankruptcy of the issuer could have a significant effect on an issuer's ability to make payments of principal and/or interest.
 Rising or high interest rates may deteriorate the credit quality of an issuer or counterparty, particularly if an issuer or counterparty faces challenges rolling or refinancing its obligations.